fergaljoconnor/fergaljoconnor.github.io_dev/content/post/zero_v.md

 }
 ```

 This gives us something like a reverse of the map function on a collection.
-Map takes a single function and runs it on using each item of the collection as an input.
+Map takes a single function and runs it using each item of the collection as an input.
 Here we take a single input, and run each function in the collection on it.
 Well, you could also think of this as using map over a collection of functions where the function passed to map is a closure that calls the function on the single input.
 Either way, this is only one of the things you might want to do with a collection.
-What if we wanted to pass the output of one function to the input of the next for an accumulator for example?
+For example, what if we wanted to pass the output of one function to the input of the next for an accumulator?

 This can be done, as long as we can set the value of the input field, by doing something like: